bhosaledipak/JsPlumb_Dojo_Integreate/README.md

 - jsPlumb uses a number of global variables, which is contray to AMD-style programming.
 The use of global variables needs to be reduced in favor of module-provided variables.
 - Module dependence has only been partially determined.
 This needs to be completed.
 - jsPlumb should have a top-level module `src/main.js` which determines the load procedure for jsPlumb.
 Right now, this file is just a skeleton.
 - Drag and Drop isn't really working in the Dojo version.
 - AMD conversion for MooTools and YUI has not been started.
 - Right now, only the `home/dojo.html` and `home/jquery.html` demos
   have been converted to AMD.
 Need to convert remaining demos.
 - Need to get the build process to work with AMD version.
 - Need to get the tests working with the AMD version.
+- The code has only been tested in Chrome and Firefox.
+Still need to test in (shudder) IE.
+- Some of the functionality in jsPlumb overlaps with features provided by the Dojo libraries.
+For instance, `dojox/gfx` provides an abstraction layer for vector graphics.
+Also, it provides an equivalent function to ``jsPlumb.ready()`.

 # jsPlumb
 jsPlumb provides a means for a developer to visually connect elements on their web pages.
 It uses SVG or Canvas in modern browsers, and VML on IE 8 and below.
 The latest version is 1.5.5.